Effective Date: January 1, 2021

 For Legal Obligations and Compliance, Law Enforcement and Public Safety Purposes.

 We may also use Device Identifiers, including IP addresses, to identify users, and may do so in cooperation with copyright owners, internet service providers, wireless service providers, or law enforcement agencies at our discretion.
 These disclosures may be carried out without notice to you.

 In the event of an actual or contemplated sale of redIQ, another Corporate Group member, or a Business.

 We may share Personal Information within our Corporate Group for business and operational purposes.
 We also reserve the right to disclose and transfer all information related to our Business, our Services, the Site, and our Applications, including Personal Information: (i) to a subsequent owner, co-owner or operator of our Business, our Services, the Site, and any Application; or (ii) in connection with a corporate merger, consolidation, restructuring, the sale of certain of our ownership interests, assets, or both, or other change of ownership, including, without limitation, during the course of any due diligence process in connection with a potential sale transaction.

-How We Use Blind Data Pools and Derived Data to Protect Personal Information.
+How We Use Anonymized Data Pools and Derived Data to Protect Personal Information.